-Westgold's Fortnum Project is located within Westgold's Murchison business unit in Western Australia, approximately 140 km north of Meekatharra and encompass the 0.9 Mtpa Fortnum processing plant and the Fortnum, Horseshoe and Peak Hill mining areas [Figure 1].
+Westgold's Fortnum Project is located approximately 140km north of Meekatharra, Western Australia and encompass the 0.9 Mtpa Fortnum processing plant and the Fortnum, Horseshoe and Peak Hill mining areas [Figure 3].

-The Starlight underground mine is the predominant feed source (90% of all processed tonnes with the additional 10% of ore sourced from surface stockpiles) to Westgold's Fortnum processing hub.
+The Starlight underground mine is currently the predominant feed source (90% of all processed tonnes with the additional 10% of ore sourced from surface stockpiles) to Westgold's Fortnum processing hub.

-Figure 1 - Location Map of Westgold's Fortnum Project
+Figure 3 - Westgold's Bryah asset map

-Homestake Gold Mines (Homestake) developed the Fortnum mineral field during the 1980s, after regional reconnaissance work discovered gold mineralisation in outcrop at Tom's Hill.
+Homestake Gold Mines (Homestake) developed the Fortnum mineral field during the 1980's, after regional reconnaissance work discovered gold mineralisation in outcrop at Tom's Hill.
 The Trev's, Dougie's and Twilight gold deposits (all part of the Starlight Mineralisation Complex) were mined as open pits by Homestake from 1989 to 1993.

-In total ~525,000 ounces of gold have been produced historically from Starlight at ~3.1g/t Au to a total depth of 260m by previous open pit and shallow underground operators (+2,000 ounces per vertical metre) before mining ceased.
+In total ≈525,000 ounces of gold were produced historically from Starlight at ≈3.1g/t Au to a total depth of 260m by previous open pit and shallow underground operators (+2,000 ounces per vertical metre) before mining ceased.

-Between 1994 and 1998 Perilya Gold Mines subsequently mined the Trev's - Starlight open pits, then the Starlight - Twilight underground from 1999 to 2001.
+Between 1994 and 1998 Perilya Gold Mines subsequently mined the Trev's - Starlight open pits, then the Starlight-Twilight underground from 1999 to 2001.

-Westgold has subsequently mined +307koz from Starlight underground.
+Westgold has subsequently mined +307koz from the Starlight underground.